New $400 Million Space Mountain Coming to Tokyo Disneyland

 In terms of accuracy to the film, it looks good, but it would be a huge stretch to try to explain its visual continuity with the rest of Tomorrowland.
 There is next to no chance of Monsters, Inc. Ride & Go Seek seeing an aesthetic overhaul, but at least it’s far enough from the rest of Tomorrowland–and closer to World Bazaar, that it doesn’t stand out so much.

 Heading the other direction from Space Mountain, a lot has already been addressed as part of the recent large scale expansion.
-We still haven’t experienced any of these additions since they opened in late 2020 (Japan is still closed to foreign tourists).
-Nevertheless, we visited this area as the construction walls started to come down and I like the idea of updating this area and shrinking the size of Tomorrowland a bit for more Fantasyland.
+Personally, I like the idea of updating this area and shrinking the size of Tomorrowland a bit for more Fantasyland.

 The only losses on this side of Tomorrowland were Grand Circuit Raceway and Star Jets, and the woefully dated speedway wasn’t actually much of a loss.
 Tomorrowland was way too sprawling and disconnected before, and this helped tighten it up a bit.
 Tomorrowland Terrace is still long overdue for a visual overhaul, which will likely happen as part of this project.
 Hopefully it’s something akin to Plazma Ray’s Diner, a restaurant reimagining that happened a few years ago, on the other side of the land.